HewlettPackard/python-storage-clients/doc/source/pages/xp.rst

 PUT request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This code will change label for ldev 62:
+The following code changes the label for an ldev 62:

 .. code:: python